 Because they were often in contact with asbestos-containing products, sales engineers have a moderate risk of developing a serious disease as well.
 Although they were not required to disturb asbestos insulation like stationary engineers, sales engineers were exposed to products such as boilers and other similar equipment on a regular basis.Asbestos Screening

 How were aeronautical engineers exposed to asbestos?

 For aeronautical engineers, the severity of asbestos exposure depended on the field they worked in - while the design and research branches were not high-risk, the maintenance and manufacture of aircraft implied an increased risk of exposure.
-There were multiple aircraft components which contained or were manufactured with asbestos during the last century, including clutch pads, fuel tanks, brake shoes and engines.
+There were multiple aircraft components that contained or were manufactured with asbestos during the last century, including clutch pads, fuel tanks, brake shoes, and engines.
 Thereby, exposure was quite likely to happen while those components were disturbed.Asbestos Screening

 How were mechanical engineers exposed to asbestos?

 Mechanical engineers were present in most industries that used asbestos, such as the chemical, the aerospace, and the automotive industries.
 Due to the astounding number of asbestos applications, the sources of exposure for mechanical engineers were various, from electrical equipment to automotive components.
 By interacting directly with the mineral, the chances of inhaling or ingesting airborne fibers were considerable.Asbestos Screening

 How were civil engineers exposed to asbestos?